 - You can submit your grant proposal through the online grants management system

-- If you are looking for more information, we report the company’s charitable contributions and the Merck Foundation’s grants in our Corporate Responsibility Report
+- If you are looking for more information, we report the company’s charitable contributions and the Merck Foundation’s grants in our Environmental, Social & Governance (ESG) report.

 The Merck Foundation is a private, charitable organization established and funded by Merck.
 It is a separate legal entity from Merck and operates independently.